isomerpages/mlaw-corp/_covid19/05-application-for-assessor.md

 Please note that the Registrar may proceed to appoint an Assessor and to fix a hearing where the Respondent fails to file a <b>Response</b> within the relevant period in Step 5.

 ##### Step 7: Assessor Conducts Hearing and Makes Determination #####
-The hearing will generally be conducted by way of <u>exchange of emails</u> if the Assessor is of the opinion that the forms and documents are sufficient for the Assessor to make their determination.
+The hearing will generally be conducted by way of <u>exchange of emails</u> if the Assessor is of the opinion that the forms and documents are sufficient for the him/her to make his/her determination.
 The Assessor may request for clarifications or further documents by email.

 If the Assessor is of the opinion that the interest of justice would be better served by an <u>online or physical hearing</u>:
 * Online hearings will be conducted via Webex.